-Day-school 4: Integrating language, memory and perception
+Topic 4: Integrating language, memory and perception (synchronous teaching date 13 March 2023)

-This day-school will bridge together the different topics in this unit to understand how perception, memory and language interact to enable cognition.
+The unit will end by bridging together the different topics in this unit to understand how perception, memory and language interact to enable cognition.
 This will include looking at cross-modal effects whereby processing in one modality (what we see for example) can influence another modality (what we hear).
 It will also focus on the process of reading, exploring how the constraints and nature of the visual system make reading such a challenge and explore how visual input is integrated with semantic representations of language.
 The role of perception in language and language in perception will also be reviewed, asking, for example, is our perception influenced by having different words for colours?
-Finally this day-school will explain how perceptual processing shapes and influences memorability.
+Finally this topic will explain how perceptual processing shapes and influences memorability.